Chocolate Trifle with Cherries – Day One – White Chocolate Pudding

 This white chocolate pudding was delicious by itself.
 You need to make sure that you stir the sugar and cornstarch together well before adding the milk.
 I first just dumped it all in together and ended up with bad lumps that I could not get rid of while stirring and then when it thickened it was just gross.
 I had to dump the first batch and work a bit smarter the second time around.

-If you want chocolate pudding, just swap put the white chocolate with semi-sweet and you’ll be good to go.
-In fact, I’m sure you can swap it with peanut butter or butterscotch chips to change the flavor.
+If you want chocolate pudding, just swap out the white chocolate with semi-sweet and you’ll be good to go.
+In fact, I’m sure you can swap it with peanut butter or butterscotch chips to change the flavor, too.